El Chapo Sons, Dubbed ‘Pioneers' Of Fentanyl Epidemic, Charged In Massive Sinaloa Cartel Case

 U.S. officials met with their counterparts in Mexico this week and agreed to unite to "continually strike against this enemy" and seek extradition of the remaining defendants, Garland said.

-It's now up to the People’s Republic of China’s government, Garland said, to “stop the unchecked flow of fentanyl precursor chemicals that are coming out of China.”
+It's now up to the People’s Republic of China’s government, he said, to “stop the unchecked flow of fentanyl precursor chemicals that are coming out of China.”